Everglades - Anhinga Trail

 Experience the Everglades Up-Close

-Because of its geographically unique position, Florida is a crossroads between the temperate northern latitudes and the sultry Caribbean tropics.
-Indeed, about a dozen bird species of West Indian origin reach the northern limits of their range here, while many species more typical of more northern latitudes reach the southern edge of their range.
+On a map, the finger-like state of Florida protrudes prominently from the continental United States, reaching south towards the Caribbean just barely missing Cuba 90 miles (c.
+140 kilometers) beyond.
+To the north, frost-hardy, temperate deciduous forest dominates, while warm bodies of water surround the rest of the state.
+Together, both climate and geography isolate Florida from the rest of the country.
+Because of its geographically unique position, Florida is a crossroads between the temperate northern latitudes and the sultry Caribbean tropics with almost tropical forest-like habitat resulting in some fantastic bird watching opportunities.
+Indeed, about a dozen bird species of West Indian origin reach the northern limits of their range here, while many species typical of more northern latitudes reach the southern edge of their range in Florida.
 Many of the West Indian species live nowhere else in the United States.
-We also time our tour in late April, when spring migration peaks, potentially augmenting our trip list with a wide variety of colorful warblers and charismatic waders.
+We also time our tour in late April, when spring migration peaks and the national parks, botanical gardens and residential areas are teeming with bird life, potentially augmenting our trip list with a wide variety of colorful warblers and charismatic shorebirds.

 Duration: 9 days